COVID-19 Safety Plan

 The school will maximize the use of windows, exterior doors to yards, interior doors to the hallway, and the ventilation system to maximize intake of fresh air and minimize recirculated air.
 Every classroom has windows that open to the outside and doors to hallways for cross-breeze.
 Some classrooms also have doors with direct access to the yards and others have skylights.

-Members of the educational cooperative have been involved in the development of the school’s health and safety plans.
-They have also reviewed the application to reopen and our protocols for enforcement of the plan.
-We will regularly review our protocols at weekly staff meetings.
-A copy of our safety plan will be provided to our community, with reminders about protocols in our weekly notice.
-In addition, we have held a community meeting via Zoom to explain our safety plan and families’ responsibilities to ensure its success.
-We have provided parents with the slide presentation from the meeting as well as a recording of the meeting itself.
+Members of the Educational Cooperative were involved in the development of the school’s health and safety plans.
+They also reviewed the application to reopen, updates to the plan, and our protocols for enforcement of the plan.
+We will regularly review our protocols and.
+A copy of our safety plan will be provided to our community, with reminders about protocols in our weekly notice, The Wednesday Word.

-All testing data (positive and negative results) will be shared with SFDPH.
+All testing data (positive and negative results) will be reported to SFDPH.

 The school will cooperate with SFDPH data collection efforts to measure and monitor COVID-19 transmission, and evaluate and ensure the effectiveness of infection prevention and control measures.
 Administrative Coordinator Cynthia Louie and School Secretary Becky Barmore will be responsible for the following:

-- Track illnesses and absences in the school and log information in a .
+- Track illnesses and absences in the school and log information in a password protected spreadsheet.
+(See example.)

 - Determine if illnesses or absences are COVID-related.